BerGenBio Presents Data on STK11 Loss of Function and AXL Activation at AACR

 BerGenBio is a clinical-stage biopharmaceutical company focused on developing transformative drugs targeting AXL as a potential cornerstone of therapy for aggressive diseases, including cancer and severe respiratory infections.
 The Company is focused on its proprietary lead candidate, bemcentinib, a potentially first-in-class selective AXL inhibitor in development for STK11 mutated NSCLC and COVID-19.

 BerGenBio is based in Bergen, Norway with a subsidiary in Oxford, UK.
-The company is listed on the Oslo Stock Exchange (ticker: BGBIO).
+The company is listed on the Oslo Stock Exchange (OSE: BGBIO).
 For more information, visit www.bergenbio.com

 Forward looking statements